oracle/oci-react-samples/mtdrworkshop/backend/Readme.md

 ![](psong_images/basic_information_deployment.png)
 5. Configure Cross-origin resource sharing (CORS) policies.
-  - CORS is a security mechanism that will prevent loading resources from an unspecified origins (domain, scheme, or port).
+  - CORS is a security mechanism that will prevent loading resources from unspecified origins (domain, scheme, or port).
   - Allowed Origins: is the list of all servers (origins) that are allowed to access the API deployment typically your Kubernetes cluster IP.
   - Replace the `.us-phoenix-1` portion with whichever region you replaced with in task 1.
   - Replace the 3rd IP address with the external IP address of your Load Balancer